bostrot/senpaiclub/_posts/2023-04-10-import-docker-images-in-wsl-with-wsl-manager.md

 That's where `WSL Manager` comes in.
 This open-source project provides a graphical user interface (GUI) for managing your WSL2 instances, making it easier for users to create, manage, and run Linux environments on Windows.
 And with the latest update, the project now allows users to pull Docker images and use them as rootfs to create a WSL2 instance, without the need to install Docker desktop.

-Before we dive into this new feature, let's first explore what WSL2-distro-manager is and how it can help you manage your WSL2 instances more efficiently.
+Before we dive into this new feature, let's first explore what WSL Manager is and how it can help you manage your WSL2 instances more efficiently.

 ## What is WSL2 Manager?

-WSL2-distro-manager is a graphical user interface (GUI) for managing your WSL2 instances on Windows 10.
+WSL Manager is a graphical user interface (GUI) for managing your WSL2 instances on Windows 10.
 The project is open-source, and its code is available on GitHub.
 The GUI is designed to make it easy for users to manage their WSL2 instances, with features such as:

 * Creating new instances
 * Starting and stopping instances